What to Expect On The Guinness Storehouse Tour

 When is the tour?

-The Guinness Storehouse tour is easily accessed from O’Callaghan hotels and open seven days a week, from 9.30am – 7pm, though it is advised you plan your visit carefully as last admission is at 5pm.
-Please also note that the tour is closed on Good Friday, Christmas Eve, Christmas Day and St Stephen’s Day.
+The Guinness Storehouse factory tour is easily accessed from all the O’Callaghan Collection Dublin Hotels and opens seven days a week, from 9.30am – 7 pm, though it is advised you plan your visit carefully as the last admission is at 5 pm.

 What’s the tour about?